hapax/hapax.github.io/assets/form.md

 href="#fnr.1">Footnote 1</a></sup> <p class="footpara">
 As the quote suggests, the original eliminativists like Paul and Patricia Churchland were much more interested in abolishing psychology than shoes.
 </p></div>

+<div class="footdef"><sup><a id="fn.2" name="fn.2" class="footnum"
+href="#fnr.2">Footnote 2</a></sup> <p class="footpara">
+Particles can have other symmetries as well.
+An important class is gauge symmetry, consisting of "internal" degrees of freedom, like a dial on a gauge.
+These gauge symmetries are crucial to formulating the whole Standard Model, and explain, for instance, why an electron has charge.
+</p></div>